tikaradate/chip8/README.md

+## CHIP-8 Emulator
-This project has the objective of learning Rust, emulation, albeit a simple example, and a bit of ~~SDL~~(turns out SDL is too ambitious for this little project) ggez.
+This project has the objective of learning about Rust, about emulation and a bit about ~~SDL~~\*ggez.

+\*turns out SDL was too ambitious for this project at the time